 An analysis of results from simulations with four different models in NETCARE (Mahmood et al., 2016) indicates that the main source of BC in the Arctic is long-range transport from mid-latitudes.
 The long-range transport of BC to the Arctic is particularly efficient in midwinter and then decreases in efficiency, reaching a minimum in March and April.
 At the same time, dry deposition decreases, and wet deposition from clouds in the low and mid troposphere becomes more important during the transition from winter to spring.
-Overall, sources and sinks of BC in the Arctic are well balanced, leading to nearly steady

-Arctic burdens during the time period from December to May.
+Overall, net changes in sources and sinks of BC in the Arctic are small, leading to nearly steady Arctic burdens for this time period.
 Subsequently, during the transition from spring to summer, precipitation increases and wet deposition becomes highly efficient, which leads to substantial reductions in BC burdens in the Arctic despite increased emissions from vegetation fires.
 At high altitudes in the Arctic, the model results indicate that convective transport of pollution from the lower to the upper troposphere at lower latitudes and subsequent long-range transport to the Arctic represents an important source of BC.

 Xu et al. (2017) interpreted a series of airborne and ground-based BC measurements made using multiple measurement techniques with the GEOS-Chem global chemical transport model and its adjoint to attribute the sources of Arctic BC (Fig. 11).
 This was the first comparison of BC measurements from a Single Particle Soot Photometer (SP2) at Alert with a chemical transport model.
 The inclusion of seasonally varying domestic heating and of gas-flaring emissions was crucial to successfully simulating ground-based measurements of BC concentrations at Alert and Barrow and airborne BC measurements across the Arctic.
 Sensitivity simulations suggest that anthropogenic emissions in eastern and southern Asia have the largest effect on the Arctic BC column burden in spring (56 %), with the largest contribution in the middle troposphere.
 At the Arctic surface, anthropogenic emissions from northern Asia (40-45 %) and eastern and southern Asia (20-40 %) are the largest BC contributors in winter and spring, followed by Europe (16-36 %).
-This dominant role of Asian sources is consistent with some recent studies (e.g., Ma et al. 2013; Wang et al. 2014; Ikeda et al. 2017) but differs from many earlier studies (e.g., Stohl, 2006; Shindell et al., 2008; Gong et al. 2010; Huang et al. 2010; Bourgeois and Bey, 2011; Sharma et al. 2013) due to decreased European emissions and increased Asian emissions.
-The adjoint simulations enabled identification of pronounced spatial heterogeneity in the contribution of emissions to the Arctic BC column concentrations, with noteworthy contributions from emissions in eastern China (15 %) and western Siberia (6.5 %).
-The Tarim oilfield in western China stood out as a specific influential source with an annual contribution of 2.6 %.
-Emissions from as far away as the Indo-Gangetic Plain could have a substantial influence (6.3 %) on Arctic BC as well.
+This modelled source distribution in Asia and Europe is different from that found in previous studies (Bourgeois and Bey, 2011).
+The adjoint simulations indicate pronounced spatial heterogeneity in the contribution of emissions to the Arctic BC column concentrations, with noteworthy contributions from emissions in eastern China (15 %) and western Siberia (6.5 %).
+Emissions from as far away as the Indo-Gangetic Plain could have a substantial influence on Arctic BC as well.